nikitavoloboev/data/focusing/goals.md

 Currently 2Do holds 4900 tasks.
 Over 3500 of them are read-later links I have left before moving to Pocket.
 I want to clear up the list to < 500.

 This includes closing GitHub issues that are of priority to me.
 Beyond this I want to also clear Telegram Saved Messages & start clearing up Pocket list too after 2Do is done.
 Everything should be actionable and done with purpose & priority.

-## Financial stability

-Release something that is worth selling before money runs out and I die of hunger.